mikekeith52/AllStatesForecast/user_guide.md

     - if starts with "top_": reads the next character(s) as the top however models you want plotted (based on metric specified in metric)
   - **metric** : one of {'mape','rmse','mae','r2'}
     - the error/accuracy metric to consider
+  - **print_model_form** : bool, default False
+    - whether to print the model form to the console of the models being plotted
+  - **print_metric** : bool, default False
+    - whether to print the metric specified in metric to the console of the models being plotted
   - **include_train** : bool or int, default True
     - if bool: whether to include the full training set in the plot or just the part that corresponds with the test predictions
     - if int: the last number of actual observations to include in the plot